Zak Zodiac

-Zak Bevis (né Frary; born 29 May 1991) is an English professional wrestler.
+Zak Harley Bevis (né Frary; born 29 May 1991) is an English professional wrestler.
+He is best known for his time in All Elite Wrestling (AEW), where he performed under the ring name Zak Knight and was a member of The Outcasts stable.
+He also performed for AEW's sister promotion Ring of Honor (ROH).

 He mainly competes under the ring names Zak Knight or Zak Zodiac in World Association of Wrestling, which is owned and operated by his family.
 He also regularly leads training for his family's wrestling school and has done seminars for other companies.

 Professional wrestling career

 World Association of Wrestling (2002–present)

 Bevis began wrestling at the age of 10 years old for his father's promotion World Association of Wrestling.
 His first championship match was against Phil Lea for the WAW Youth Championship which Zodiac lost.
 While wrestling for WAW, Zodiac would take on members of his family multiple times including his mother (Sweet Saraya), father (Ricky Knight), sister (Britani Knight, now better known as Paige) and his brother (Zebra Kid).
 In 2006, Zodiac defeated his father to become the WAW Pontins Open Champion.
 At WAW Champion's Night, Zodiac won a 15-man royal rumble.
 He won the WAW King of the Ring 2007 by defeating The Cougar Kid in the finals.
 In the summer of 2007, Zodiac took on Jonny Storm in a best two out of three falls match for the WAW British Lightweight Championship; after both gaining a pinfall, Storm got the final pin.
 In August 2008, Zodiac took on Erik Isaksen for the WAW Heavyweight Championship in a best two out of three falls match.
 Both men gained a pinfall, however the match would end up being stopped by the referee.
 On 2 March 2008, Zodiac defeated Paul Tyrell to win the WAW British Cruiserweight Championship in a best two out of three falls match.
 He would hold the championship until April 2010.
 Zodiac entered the WAW King Of The Ring 2009, but was eliminated by Zebra Kid.
 He took on Aron Frost in a match for the vacant WAW European Championship and lost.
 Since 2011, he has only sporadically performed for WAW, only competing a few times a year.

 At Trouble At The Talk 3, Zodiac defeated WAW World Heavyweight Champion Steve Corino to capture the title for the first time.